oddbird/css-sandbox/src/scope/cascade.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-But it took some work to make
+(It took some work to make
-the specificity of a global link-in-a-list style to override the specificity of a "scoped" link-in-a-sidebar.
+the specificity of a global link-in-a-list style override the specificity of a "scoped" link-in-a-sidebar.
 Either my scoping selector has to be surprisingly weak, or my global style has to be fairly specific.
+But we can set that aside for now.)

+While this case demonstrates
+the potential for specificity to give a bad result, neither heuristic actually provides a satisfactory resolution.
+If we gave preference to proximity, we would lose the link-in-list pattern entirely.
+I'm not convinced that's an obvious improvement.

+Really what we want is
+for the author to clarify their intentions:

+- If the link-in-list styles should not be applied inside other scopes...
+  - We can scope the `link-list` class with appropriate lower boundaries
+- If the link-in-list pattern is global, but low-priority & disposable...
+  - It probably shouldn't have
+    such a high specificity in the first place
+  - Or it might belong in a lower "defaults" layer
+- If our sidebar really should override global patterns...
+  - We could clarify that
+    with more specificity on the scope
+  - Or put it in a "components" layer above a "globals" layer
+- If both are equal in weight, but we want proximity to select the better option...
+  - We can give them equal specificity scopes
+- If link-in-list should get custom styles for the overlapping case...
+  - We should define how that pattern adapts within the scope

+All of these solutions help to clarify what we meant, and how we intend these patterns to interact.
+None of them are hacks.
+Authors can use various combinations of scope, specificity, and layers to convey their intent.

+On the other hand,
+if we give proximity total priority over specificity,
+`@layer` becomes the _only tool available_
+for managing different intentions.

 Fantasai also says:

 > If you switch class to ID
 > it can completely destroy relationship between selectors.

-I'd argue that's exactly the purpose of specificity as a heuristic, it's the _expected behavior_ for authors, and there's no reason for `@scope` to change that.
+I'd argue that's the _expected behavior_ for authors --
+which they are very familiar with -- and exactly the purpose of specificity as a heuristic.

-In this case,
-the author needs to clarify their intentions:

-- If we're talking about a low-priority link-in-list pattern...
-  - That probably shouldn't have a high specificity
-  - If it needs higher specificity for some reason, it could go in a lower "defaults" layer
-- If our sidebar is special,
-  and really should override global patterns...
-  - We probably want to clarify that with more specificity
-  - Or put it in a "components" layer above a "defaults" layer
-- If link-lists should get custom styles in any context, we should define both variants of the pattern...
-  - Clearer selectors will likely result in equal specificity, or even higher specificity in the more specific context
-  - We could use a contextually set custom property, which would inherit from the more narrow context
-- If we want to ignore `link-list` colors inside a sidebar...
-  - Then we can scope the `link-list` class with a lower boundary

-All of these solutions help to clarify what we meant, and what we intended.
-None of them are hacks.

-Let's take a closer look at the options.
+I don't see a good reason for `@scope` to change that, when we already have both `@layer` and `:where()` to help authors manage their specificity more explicitly.

+We can dig into some of those cases with a bit more detail.

 ### Global & scoped themes

-Let's start with general theme styles, before we get the list-link pattern specifically.
-In the example, light mode is the global default theme, and dark-mode is a scoped "inversion" of the theme.
+In the previous example,
+light mode is the global default theme, and dark-mode is a scoped "inversion" of the theme.

 If we base the inversion on a class (like `.invert`),